LivingLogic/LivingLogic.Python.PygLL/README.rst

 	pygments_style = 'livinglogic-light'

-Whether and how you can specify to use the theme matching the current OS color scheme depends on the HTML theme you're using.
+Whether and how you can specify both styles to let the browser automatically switch them depending on the current OS color scheme depends on the HTML theme you're using.

 History